 - your rights and protections in the process, and

-|Common type of foreclosure process||Nonjudicial: under power of sale in deed of trust.
-The foreclosing party must file proof of ownership and the homeowner’s default with a public trustee, who oversees the process.
-The mortgage holder must separately obtain a court order in a Rule 120 hearing authorizing the sale and give the public trustee a copy of the order before the sale date.|
+Most foreclosures in Colorado are nonjudicial under a power of sale in a deed of trust.
+The foreclosing party must file proof of debt ownership and the default with a public trustee, who oversees the process.

 Here’s a summary of the steps involved in the process: